USCbiostats/rbootcamp/flyer/readme.md

 ## RSVP and More info

 While we are focusing on incoming M.S. and Ph.D. students, PM faculty and staff are also invited to participate.
-Please RSVP at http://bit.ly/2KQCt55.
+Please RSVP [here](http://bit.ly/2KQCt55).

-For more details, including a detailed version of the program, please visit our website at https://github.com/USCbiostats/rbootcamp.
+For more details, including a detailed version of the program, please visit [our website](https://github.com/USCbiostats/rbootcamp).